dnwiebe/Traveling-Salesman-Skeleton/README.md

 Google Maps to find the costs of the legs in minutes and miles.
 Each line of map.csv has information about the costs in both directions, which are frequently slightly different.

+**Note:** in the provided data, Miami can only be accessed via Atlanta.
+This means that if you're writing an exactly-once algorithm, 1) every one of your routes must either end or begin in Miami, and 2) you won't be able to find a route starting in Atlanta (because you'd have to visit cities on both sides of Atlanta, which would put you in Atlanta at least twice since you're starting there).

 #### [times.csv](src/main/resources/times.csv)